A Systematic Analysis of Higher Education on Software Engineering in the Netherlands: Abstract

 \section{Abstract}

 ~\textbf{Objectives:} Software engineering educators strive to continuously improve and refine their courses and programs.
-Understanding the current state of practice of software engineering higher education can empower educators to critically assess their courses, fine-tune them by benchmarking against observed practices, and ultimately enhance their educational curricula.
-In this study, we aim to provide an encompassing analysis of higher education on software engineering by considering the higher educational offering of an entire European country, namely the Netherlands. \textbf{Study methods:} We leverage a crowd-sourced analysis process by considering 10 Dutch universities and 207 university courses.
-The courses are analysed based on a set of key knowledge areas largely adopted from the SWEBOK, which are mapped to the courses by selected researchers and educators of the universities where the courses are provided.
-The mapping process is refined \textit{via} homogenisation and internal consistency improvement phases, and is followed by a data analysis phase. \textbf{Findings:} Given its fundamental nature, Construction and Programming is the most covered knowledge area at Bachelor level.
-Other knowledge areas are equally covered at Bachelor and Master level (e.g., software engineering models), while more advanced ones are almost exclusively covered at Master level (e.g., Maintenance).
-We identify three clusters of tightly coupled knowledge areas: (i) requirements, architecture, and design, (ii) testing, verification, and security, and (iii) process-oriented and DevOps topics.
-Dutch universities generally cover all knowledge areas uniformly, with minor deviations reflecting institutional research strengths such as focus on specific categories of courses. \textbf{Conclusions:} Our results highlight correlations among key knowledge areas in software engineering and their potential for enhancing integrated learning.
-We also identify underrepresented areas, such as software engineering economics, which educators may consider including in curricula.
-We invite researchers to make use of our research method in their own geographical region, in order to contrast software engineering education programs across the globe.
+Understanding the current state of practice of software engineering higher education can empower educators to critically assess their courses, fine-tune them, and ultimately enhance their educational curricula.
+In this study, we provide an encompassing analysis of higher education on software engineering by considering the educational offering of the Netherlands. \textbf{Study methods:} We adopt a crowdsourced analysis considering 10 Dutch universities and 207 courses.
+Courses are analysed \textit{via} a set of key knowledge areas adapted from the SWEBOK, which are mapped to courses by educators of their universities.
+The mapping process is refined \textit{via} homogenisation and internal consistency improvement phases, followed by a data analysis phase. \textbf{Findings:} Given its fundamental nature, Construction and Programming is the most covered knowledge area at Bachelor level.
+Other knowledge areas are equally covered at Bachelor and Master level (e.g., software engineering models), while more advanced ones are almost exclusively provided at Master level (e.g., Maintenance).
+Three clusters of tightly coupled knowledge areas emerge: (i) requirements, architecture, and design, (ii) testing, verification, and security, and (iii) process-oriented and DevOps topics.
+Dutch universities cover all knowledge areas uniformly, with minor deviations reflecting institutional research strengths. \textbf{Conclusions:} Our results highlight correlations among key software engineering knowledge areas.
+We also identify underrepresented areas, such as software economics, which educators may consider including in curricula.
+We invite researchers to make use of our research method in their own geographical region to globally compare software engineering education programs.